MattKevan/Sketch-to-git-workflow/README.md

 ## Installation

-* Clone or download this repository
+* Clone or download this repository.
+* Rename it to that of your project.
-* cd into your project folder
+* cd into your project folder.
 * Run `npm install`.
 * To create a new Sketch file, set your `filename` in the `package.json` to what you want to call it (default is `yourprojectname`).
 Then run `npm run new`.
 * If you have an existing Sketch file, move it to the project folder and update `package.json` to match.